 Natasha Love Gonsalves (birth name) was a sensitive, supportive and sympathetic humanitarian, activist and a self accomplished young lady in the arts.
 She believed in giving and recognizing the important aspects that made her grow and achieve balance in life.

-We are a small not for profit 501c3 organization that depends largely on the generosity of family, friends and local merchants who contribute each year to our Inspiration of Love Fundraiser, recognizing our youth.
+We are a small not for profit 501c3 organization that depends largely on the generosity of family, friends and local merchants who contribute each year to our Inspiration of Love live visual arts exhibitions and performances put together by our young people demonstrating non-violence through the arts.

 Inspire Our Youth Through The Arts”